2827 Fort Missoula Rd.

-Cardiac rehabilitation is for people of all ages who have heart disease.
-That includes those who have had a heart attack, a stent placement, or have been diagnosed with angina or congestive heart failure.
-People with pacemakers and implantable cardioverter defibrillators (ICDs) can also benefit from cardiac rehab.
-If you’ve had coronary bypass or heart valve surgery, your rehab may start in your hospital room and continue in our outpatient program at Community Medical Center.
+Cardiac rehabilitation is a medically-supervised program for people of all ages who have either congenital (present at birth) or acquired heart disease.
+This includes those who have had a heart attack, a stent placement, or have been diagnosed with angina or congestive heart failure.
+People with pacemakers and implantable cardioverter defibrillators (ICDs) can also benefit.
+Cardiac rehabilitation can often improve functional capacity, reduce symptoms, and create a sense of well-being for patients.

 - Your therapist will consult with your physician to determine your current condition and start you at a safe pace.